-To support youth who are without a caring adult in their lives, research has shown that mentoring is an effective strategy.
-Mentoring can improve self-esteem, academic achievement, and peer relationships while reducing drug use, aggression, depressive symptoms, and delinquent acts.
+To support youth who face challenges in their positive adolescent development, research has shown that mentoring programs can improve self-esteem, academic achievement, and peer relationships.

-OJJDP, in partnership with MENTOR: The National Mentoring Partnership, launched the National Mentoring Resource Center in January 2015.
-This online resource provides mentoring tools and information, program and training materials, and technical assistance to help local programs and practitioners improve the quality and effectiveness of their mentoring efforts.
+The Office of Juvenile Justice and Delinquency Prevention (OJJDP), in partnership with MENTOR: The National Mentoring Partnership, launched the National Mentoring Resource Center (NMRC) website in January 2015.
+This online resource provides research-informed mentoring tools and information, program and training materials, and technical assistance to help local programs and practitioners improve the quality and effectiveness of their mentoring efforts.

-Celebrated every year in January, National Mentoring Month is a nationwide campaign that aims to recruit mentors and focus national attention on the importance of those working together to ensure positive outcomes for youth.
+Celebrated every January, National Mentoring Month is a nationwide campaign that aims to recruit mentors and focus national attention on the importance of those working together to ensure positive outcomes for youth.